 - 9 Interested in Learning More about Golding & Golding?

 How Far Back Can the IRS Audit You?

-How Far Back Can the IRS Audit You will vary based on many different factors.
+A common question clients will ask is: How Far Back Can the IRS Audit You?
+The answer will vary based on many different factors.

 If there were more “complicated” issues involving substantial underreporting and foreign income, the statute may jump up to 6-years.
 And, if the IRS suspects civil fraud, and/or if a tax return was not filed — the statute of limitations for audit may go back indefinitely.